 - Size, design, and build water harvesting earthwork features (eg. infiltration basins, berms, swales)

 - Design safe and effective greywater systems for laundry, sinks, and showers

 - Construct greywater systems from a laundry machine wastewater or other fixture to irrigate landscape

 - Design water-harvesting systems to support small-scale food production (including earthworks design, rain tank design and application, and soil improvements)

 - Design all of the above systems while incorporating safety and health considerations

 - There are no formal educational or professional requirements for this course, but applicants should have the desire and capacity to master a large amount of information in a short time.

-- Base level of physical fitness.
-Course participants will complete three hands-on system installation workshops over the course of a week, including plumbing, digging, planting, and rock work.
+- Ability to work outdoors.
+Course participants will conduct site assessments and assist in hands-on system installation workshops, including plumbing, digging, planting, and rock work.

 - Participation in the entire training program.
 If a session is missed, the student must make up that session at a later date to earn certification.

-- A passing grade of 90% on the final written exam.
+- A passing grade of 90% on the final design practicum.

 - Pima Community College will offer 3 credits (1.5 class + 1.5 lab) if desired for an additional fee of $135.
 Please contact us to learn more.

-- Brad Lancaster, WMG Senior Watershed Specialist and author of Rainwater Harvesting for Drylands and Beyond
+- Brad Lancaster, Author of Rainwater Harvesting for Drylands and Beyond

-- Catlow Shipek, Policy and Technical Director, Watershed Management Group
+- Catlow Shipek, Senior Program Director and Co-Founder, Watershed Management Group

 - Mark Ragel, Founder, Water Harvesting International

-If you have questions about the training program or application process, please email us or call 520-396-3266.
+If you have questions about the training program or application process, please email us or call 520-396-3266 x20.